devopsdays/devopsdays-web/content/events/2017-auckland/index.md

   <div class = "col-md-6">
     <img alt="DevOpsDay Auckland 2017" src="/events/2017-auckland/logo-wide.png" style="max-width: 70%;max-height: 70%">
     <p>
     The DevOpsDays NZ organising team are pleased to announce DevOpsDays Auckland 2017 will be on Tuesday 3rd &amp; Wednesday the 4th of October 2017.
-This years conference will be held at the Ellerslie Convention Centre, at the Ellerslie Racecourse.
+This years conference will be held at the Ellerslie Convention Centre, at the Ellerslie Racecourse.</p>

-   We are excited to bring DevOpsDays to Auckland this year that will bring contributors from dev, ops, infoSec, QA management, leadership and a range of cultures - to share, learn, laugh and be encourage by the many great things happening in New Zealand technology sector.
+   <p>We are excited to bring DevOpsDays to Auckland this year that will bring contributors from dev, ops, infoSec, QA management, leadership and a range of cultures - to share, learn, laugh and be encourage by the many great things happening in New Zealand technology sector.</p>

-   We are in  bigger facility and are expecting 300 people to take part in the event.
-Out CFP will be opening within the week, with early bird tickets to go on sale in the next week as well.
+  <p>We are in  bigger facility and are expecting 300 people to take part in the event.
+Our CFP will be opening within the week, with early bird tickets to go on sale in the next week as well.
     </p>
   </div>
   <div class = "col-md-6 col-md-push-6">